 CLCAC is cognisant of and complies with Occupational Health and Safety requirements and every effort is made to ensure that staff work in a safe environment at all times, whether in the office or the field.
-During the 2015-2016 financial year CLCAC engaged external consultants to review its Workplace Health and Safety Policies and Procedures and Safe Work method Statements.
+During the 2015-2016 financial year CLCAC engaged external consultants to review its Workplace Health and Safety Policies and Procedures and Safe Work Method Statements.
+The review was finalised in the 2016-2017 reporting period, with the revised Workplace Health and Safety Plan and Safe Work Method Statements were delivered to staff.